spondbob/engine-docs/source/data-privacy.md

 You can disable reporting errors to the out-of-band Engine cloud service like so:

-- **Apollo Server 2** – you cannot disbale error reporting with Apollo Server 2 today, but we're tracking the issue [here](https://github.com/apollographql/apollo-server/issues/1613).
+- **Apollo Server 2** – enable the [`maskErrorDetails` option](/docs/apollo-server/api/apollo-server#EngineReportingOptions) to remove the messages and other details from error traces sent to Apollo's cloud service.
 - **Engine proxy** – use the [`noTraceErrors` option](./proxy-config.html#Reporting) to disable sending error traces to the Engine cloud service.

 #### Disable Reporting (Engine proxy)